 From here, you’ll simply copy and paste the HTML in your WordPress post, page, or acceptable widget, and that’s it!
 Your map will be displayed.

 Let’s say you want to do much more with your map, other than just what Google Maps provides.
 You want some options, dammit!
 Well, that’s where plugins can help.

-Here’s a look at 12 map plugins that might be beneficial to tweak your map to your standards.
+Here’s a look at some great map plugins that might be beneficial to tweak your map to your standards.

 For attractive looking interactive Google or Leaflet maps, the Mapress Maps plugin is a great free option.

 It features multisite compatibility, markers that can be drag & drop, and is street view supported.
 Plus, you can set many parameters, such as width, height, zoom, and more.